demisto/content/Packs/CloudflareWAF/README.md

 **On Cloudflare:**

-In order to configure the logpush on cloudflare side, please read [this documentation](https://developers.cloudflare.com/logs/get-started/enable-destinations/http/).
+In order to configure the logpush on the Cloudflare side, read [this documentation](https://developers.cloudflare.com/logs/get-started/enable-destinations/http/).

 <u>Guidelines:</u>
 1. For the **destination_conf**, use the API Url which was copied in section 3 (on the XSIAM side).